-Call A Better Balance's free, confidential legal helpline at 1-833-633-3222 or visit our Get Help or PWFA Resources webpages.
-Even though the PWFA does not go into effect until June 27, 2023, you may have existing rights and protections that could help you, such as under states' PWFA laws.
+Call A Better Balance's free, confidential legal helpline at 1-833-633-3222 or visit our Get Help, PWFA Resources, or Workplace Rights Hub webpages.
+Even though the PWFA does not go into effect until June 27, 2023, you may have existing rights and protections that could help you, such as those noted above.